-Accordingly, the Company is not in compliance with Recommendation 7.1.
+The functions that would be performed by a risk committee are currently performed by the full Board.
+Having regard to the number of members currently comprising the Company's Board and the stage of the Company's development, the Board does not consider it appropriate to delegate these responsibilities to a sub-committee.
+Accordingly, the Company was not in compliance with Recommendation 7.1 and was not compliant during the financial year.
 These arrangements will be reviewed periodically by the Board to ensure that they continue to be appropriate to the Company's circumstances.

-Risk facing the Company is systematically managed through a series of applicable Company systems and policies that address the main areas of risk facing the Company, including financial and accounting controls, insurance of assets, occupational health and safety, environmental management, land access and tenure etc. The Company will also implement a systematic risk assessment program in parallel with the studies into its projects to ensure that as the Company's activities evolve, the appropriate risk management systems are enhanced or added to as required.
+Risk is systematically managed through a series of applicable Company systems and policies that address the main areas of risk facing the Company, including financial and accounting controls, insurance of assets, occupational health and safety, environmental management, land access and tenure etc. The Company will also implement a systematic risk assessment program in parallel with the studies into its projects to ensure that as the Company's activities evolve, the appropriate risk management systems are enhanced or added to as required.